pbylicki/rfhub2/docs/source/run.rst

                               in paths, adds new ones and updates existing ones

---include TEXT                Include all the keywords containing tags
+-i, --include TEXT            Include all the keywords containing tags
                               matching this pattern.
 This option has the same behavior as the --include option of the RobotFramework CLI (with the same format).
                               By default, all the keywords found are included.

---exclude TEXT                Exclude all the keywords containing tags
+-e, --exclude TEXT            Exclude all the keywords containing tags
                               matching this pattern.
 This option has the same behavior as the --exclude option of the RobotFramework CLI (with the same format).